ameet2r/DevEnv/README.md

 ### Setup

+0. Install git
+- brew install git
-0. Install Neovim
+1. Install Neovim
 - brew install neovim
-1. Setup nvim configuration file at ~/.config/nvim/.
+2. Setup nvim configuration file at ~/.config/nvim/.
 Use the kickstart nvim fork I have.
-2. Install tmux
+3. Install tmux
 - brew install tmux
-3. Install tpm, the tmux plugin manager
+4. Install tpm, the tmux plugin manager
 - git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
-4. Setup tmux configuration file at ~/.config/tmux/tmux.conf.
+5. Setup tmux configuration file at ~/.config/tmux/tmux.conf.
 A copy of the configuration file is in this repo.
 - Install tpm and the configurations for tmux by using the C-space + I command.
 That is C-Space then shift + i.